carlosvillu/cv-decorators/README.md

 ## Streamify

-Creates a stream of calls to any method of a class. *Dependencia de RxJS*
+Creates a stream of calls to any method of a class. *Dependency of RxJS*

 ```javascript
 import {streamify} from 'cv-decorators';